U.S. flag An official website of the United States government

 • Brand Name: Ipol

-• What it's for: Prevents polio in infants as young as 6 weeks of age.
+• What it's for: Prevents polio in individuals 6 weeks of age and older.
 Polio is a disease that can cause paralysis or death.

 • Common side effects may include: Redness, hardening and pain at the injection site, fever, irritability, sleepiness, fussiness, and crying.